Qara Bayat Amirdom: Invasion of the Afghans

 Ahmad Shah Durrani used this vacuum of power to re-conquer Herat and besiege Mashhad in July 1750.
-Ahmad Shah eventually gave up the siege of Mashhad on November 10 though and moved on to besieging Nishapur.
+Ahmad Shah eventually gave up the siege of Mashhad on 10 November and moved on to besieging Nishapur.
 However, the Afghan forces suffered heavy casualties (many Afghan troops froze to death) and were forced to retreat in the winter of 1751.
-With this, the tribal leaders went back to fighting with one another.
-Eventually one Mir Alam Khan Khozeimeh triumphed over all other factions, including the Kurds of Khabushan and the Jalayir of Kalat-i Naderi.
+With this, the tribal leaders went back to fighting each other.
+Eventually one Mir Alam Khan Khozeimeh triumphed over all other factions, including the Kurds of Khabushan and the Jalayir of Kalat-e Naderi.

 In 1754, Mir Alam Khan Khozeimeh besieged Nishapur because Abbas Qoli Khan had refused to submit.
 However, Ahmad Shah Durrani invaded Khorasan again, defeating Mir Alam Khan at Jam and taking Tun in June 1754.
 (The Encyclopedia Iranica article on the Afsharids mentions that in the spring of 1754 Nishapur was unsuccessfully besieged by the Afghans but this has not been corroborated by other sources.)
-On July 23 Mashhad was besieged by the Afghans, and during the five month long siege the population of Sabzevar handed Mir Alam Khan over to the Afghans who was then executed.
-On December 1 or December 2 the city fell to the Afghans, and in the summer of 1755 Ahmad Shah Durrani moved against Nishapur.
+On 23 July, Mashhad was besieged by the Afghans, and during the five month long siege the population of Sabzevar handed Mir Alam Khan over to the Afghans who was then executed.
+On 1 December or 2 December the city fell to the Afghans, and in the summer of 1755 Ahmad Shah Durrani moved against Nishapur.

-When the Afghans appeared before Nishapur on June 17, 1755, Abbas Qoli Khan submitted to the Afghans.
+When the Afghans appeared before Nishapur on 17 June 1755, Abbas Qoli Khan submitted to the Afghans.
 However, news reached that Qajar forces had defeated an Afghan force at Mazinan soon after.
 As a result, the Nishapuris were encouraged to resist the Afghans, and a 7-day battle ensued.
-When Nishapur finally fell to the Afghans on June 24, the city was destroyed and its infrastructure torn apart under the orders of Ahmad Shah.
+When Nishapur finally fell to the Afghans on 24 June, the city was destroyed and its infrastructure torn apart under the orders of Ahmad Shah.
 However, he was impressed with the resistance of the Bayats and reportedly settled some back in Afghanistan as he was leaving Khorasan.

 Remainder of Abbas Qoli Khan's reign

 Ahmad Shah dragged Abbas Qoli Khan to Kabul, but he gained the favour of the Afghan.
 Ahmad Shah married Abbas's sister and Ahmad Shah's daughter was given to his son.
 Eventually Abbas Qoli Khan returned to Nishapur and, according to Malcolm: "devoted the remainder of his life to improving that town, and the districts dependent upon it".
 Abbas Qoli Khan was a just and humane ruler, and it seemed like for the rest of his reign there were no major political events effecting Nishapur.
 The only exception is in 1768–69.
-Nasrullah Mirza Afshar, one son of Shahrokh Shah, had seized control of Mashhad from his brother, Nader Mirza Afshar.
+Nasrollah Mirza Afshar, one son of Shahrokh Shah, had seized control of Mashhad from his brother, Nader Mirza Afshar.
 He then besieged Nishapur because Abbas Qoli Khan refused to submit.
 However, Nader Mirza Afshar used this opportunity to besiege Mashhad.
 As a result, Nasrullah Mirza abandoned the siege of Nishapur and raced back to Mashhad and expelled Nader Mirza.